DarioZar/Laplace/README.md

 The python version contains a sequential and a parallel version (using `mpi4py`).

 ### How to use
-0. Install all requirements (numpy, mpi4py, matplotlib)
+0. Install all requirements (numpy, mpi4py, matplotlib, numba)
     ```bash
     cd python
     pip install -r requirements.txt